namel3ss-Ai/namel3ss/README.md

 - [Targets and promotion](docs/targets-and-promotion.md)

 ### Trust, memory & governance
 **Memory in one minute:** namel3ss memory is **explicit**, **governed**, and **inspectable**.
-It records what matters (preferences, decisions, facts, corrections) under clear policies, with deterministic recall and traceable writes -- so AI behavior can be reviewed instead of guessed.
+It records what matters (preferences, decisions, facts, corrections) under clear policies, with deterministic recall and traceable writes, so AI behavior can be reviewed instead of guessed.
 You can inspect what was recalled or written through Studio and CLI explanations.
 - [Trust and governance](docs/trust-and-governance.md)
 - [Memory overview](docs/memory.md)
 - [Concurrency model](docs/concurrency.md)